phoenix988/setup-old/README.md

 Tmux

-## This repo is mainly for me to make it easier for me when I install this system
+## This repo is mainly for me to make it easier for me when I reinstall

-## The run.sh script is broken it doesnt work, I also wanted to be able to run this script on a remote
-## Machine but at the moment that doesnt work
+## The run.sh script is broken it doesnt work, I also wanted to be able to run this script on a remote machine but at the moment that doesnt work

 ## In order to use this script follow these steps